Targeted Function Balancing: Proofs

 Therefore, applying (\ref{eq:thm6pf_b1}), (\ref{eq:thm6pf_b2}), and (\ref{eq:thm6pf_b3_pt2}) to (\ref{eq:thm6pf_b}) gives

 As for $(c)$, deriving its probability limit follows nearly identical steps as does deriving the probability limit of $(b)$.
-Therefore, I omit the derivation for $(c)$ and simply state the result.
+Therefore, we omit the derivation for $(c)$ and simply state the result.
 One finds that

 Finally, applying (\ref{eq:thm6pf_alim}), (\ref{eq:thm6pf_blim}), and (\ref{eq:thm6pf_clim}) to (\ref{eq:thm6pf_decomp}) completes the proof.

 \begin{flushright} $\square$ \end{flushright}